Tamar Hematite Iron Company: Sale and new owners

 It appears that at some point, the assets of the THIC were transferred to two of its major shareholders, Melbourne-based investors Hastings Cuningham and John Benn, in whose name the leaseholds were held.
 It was these two who subsequently put the assets and lease up for sale.
 The assets and mineral lease of the THIC were originally advertised for a sale by auction on 22 November 1877, but the sale was deferred—possibly twice—until 10 December 1877.

 The successful bidder was Ayde Douglas—a prominent Tasmanian politician—with a bid of just £1,700.
 He was just one of the new owners.
-The others were three weathy Tasmanian politicians—William Dawson Grubb, William Hart, Samuel Tulloch—and a Launceston merchant, John Murphy.
+The others were three wealthy Tasmanian politicians—William Dawson Grubb, William Hart, Samuel Tulloch—and a Launceston merchant, John Murphy.
 All these other new owners had recently had dealings—relevant to the THIC—that were associated with gold mining; perhaps that was why it was Ayde Douglas—an investor in the rival Ilfracombe Iron Company and later the buyer of its dormant assets—who bid for the THIC lands and assets.

 Hart, Tulloch and Murphy had, as recently as October 1877, been attempting to have the THIC mineral lease cancelled but had failed.

 Grubb and Hart had bought the Tasmania Reef claim from the Dally brothers, in October 1877, for £5,000 and a tenth share of any company formed to mine the quartz reef.
 The THIC leasehold adjoined the Tasmania Reef claim but the full significance of that proximity was not apparent, at the time that Douglas acquired the THIC assets so cheaply.

 Although the sale of the lease and assets was the effective end of the Tamar Hematite Iron Company, the collective interest of new owners continued to be known as 'the Hematite Company' for some years later.
 Their new property comprised "over 700 acres of freehold, leasehold, and other land, with buildings, machinery, and other property".